-Caring for your furnace can help more than you’d think in the months in between furnace service appointments.
-One of the easiest, and critical, ways to maintain your furnace is by replacing your furnace filter.
-Having a clogged air filter could contribute to a number of negative problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.
+Caring for your furnace can help more than you’d think in the time in between furnace service appointments.
+One of the easiest, and critical, ways to maintain your furnace lies in replacing your furnace filter.
+Having a dirty air filter can contribute to a variety of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be switched out every month and 3 inch filters should be replaced every three months, based on the recommendations of the filter manufacturer.
+1 inch filters typically need to be switched out every month and 3 inch filters need to be replaced every three months, depending on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it might make sense to change your filter more often as a result of pet dander.
-If someone in your family suffers from allergies or asthma, think about switching out your home’s air filter more often to help ease their symptoms.
+- Home habits: if you have pets in your home, it may make sense to replace your filter more often as a result of pet dander.
+If you have someone in the house that suffers from allergies or asthma, think about switching out your home’s air filter more frequently to help with their symptoms.

-Now you’re likely wondering how to change your furnace filter.
-Obviously this will vary depending on what furnace you have, but usually:
+Now you’re likely wondering how to replace your furnace filter.
+Inevitably this will change depending on what furnace you have, but usually:

-At Pardee Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At Pardee Service Experts, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 843-410-6103 or schedule an appointment with us online.

-- Open or remove the air filter panel near the bottom of your furnace to reveal an open compartment.
+- Open or take off the air filter panel near the bottom of your furnace to uncover an open compartment.

-- There will be a little space to move your filter back and forth that allows you to bring down one end of the filter and remove it from the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to bring down one end of the filter and pull it out of the compartment.

-- When adding the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to be sure you’re installing the filter in the proper direction.
-In nearly all cases, the arrow should point to the main part (or top) of the furnace.
+- When adding the new filter, check the perimeter of the filter for an arrow that shows you the air flow direction, to be sure you’re installing the filter in the correct direction.
+In nearly all cases, the arrow should point towards the main part (or top) of the furnace.